jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

     # AssertionError
     # ModuleNotFoundError

-green: make it pass
+GREEN: make it pass
 #################################################################################

 I rename ``module_not_found_error.py`` in the ``src`` folder to ``module_00.py`` and the test passes

-refactor: make it better
+REFACTOR: make it better
 #################################################################################
 * I add another `import statement`_ to ``test_module_not_found_error.py``